CodeLinaro-mirror/la_platform_external_chromiumos-config/proto/chromiumos/config/api/managing_hardware_design_configs.md

 ### Adding new Hardware Features we care about

-As time progresses, Google and Partners will care about more hardware features.
+As time progresses, Google and partners will care about more hardware features.
 We will update the configuration APIs and backfill values of old projects (as much as we can).
 The HardwareTopology and HardwareFeature objects are structured in a way that allows Unknown as a possibility if we don’t have enough